Does travel insurance cover me for plastic surgery overseas?

 - Don’t make the decision lightly.
 Cosmetic surgery can be risky, especially when performed overseas, so think very carefully about whether this is the right option for you before you go any further.

-- Don't go to far from home.
-If complications develop after your surgery, the best person to deal with those complications is often the doctor who treated initially.
+- Don't go too far from home.
+If complications develop after your surgery, the best person to deal with those complications is often the doctor who treated you initially.
 Unfortunately, that doctor could be thousands of kilometres away by the time any problems arise.
 Getting corrections done at a later date, either back in Australia or by returning overseas, will be expensive.

 - Be careful of dodgy implants.
 Depending on where you plan on getting your surgery done, be aware that cosmetic implants may not have had to go through the same strict approval process as that imposed by Australia’s Therapeutic Goods Association.